 Great Place to Retire

 There is no state tax on social security income for seniors.
 There is also a slew of additional tax breaks for people who choose Kentucky as their retirement state.
 Low sales tax and low property tax are also attractive benefits to anyone moving to the state, particularly seniors who may be on limited incomes.
+You can use a free online tax calc to estimate your refund and see if Kentucky is the right move for you.

 Time for a Road Trip